mareckii/ansible-collection-truenas-scale/docs/app_module.rst

 Synopsis
 --------

-- Create a new TrueNAS SCALE custom application or report the difference between an existing application's current compose configuration and the desired state.
+- Create or reconcile TrueNAS SCALE applications backed by custom compose deployments.
+- Catalog\-driven applications are not supported because the underlying API does not expose the methods required to manage marketplace apps yet.